reillychase/AutoPDFPrinter/README.md

 # AutoPDFPrinter
 Given an website URL, this Python program downloads all PDFs and prints them without any user interaction.

-- All PDFs are printed to the default printer.
+- All PDFs are printed to the default printer
-- Only works on Windows.
+- Only works on Windows
-- PDF downloads are deleted after being printed.
+- PDF downloads are deleted after being printed

 AutoPDFPrinter was orginally written for an ecommerce store to be able to download and print all shipping labels automatically.